SCHEDULE OF EVENTS

 UNOFFICIAL START OF THE FESTIVAL

-Come for the coffee, stay for the beta from the Red River Gorge Climbers’ Coalition, chat with the RRG Climbing Stewards about local climbing ethics, and meet some of our community partners!
+Come for the coffee, stay for the beta from the Red River Gorge Climbers’ Coalition.
+Chat with the RRG Climbing Stewards about local climbing ethics, and meet some of our community partners!

 Great opportunity to meet new climbing partners for the weekend or to join a meetup!

-Friday Meetups:
+Friday Meetups: (Coming Soon)

 Learn more about meetups here!